sr-gi/bolt13/13-watchtowers.md

 * MUST compute `public_key` by performing EC recover.
 * If the recovered `public_key` has an associated appointment with locator matching `locator`:
-	* MUST delete the appointment and send `appointment_deletion_accepted`.
+	* MUST delete the appointment and send `deletion_accepted`.
 * Otherwise:
-	* MUST reject the deletion request and send `appointment_deletion_rejected`.
+	* MUST reject the deletion request and send `deletion_rejected`.

 #### Signing deletion requests

 Deletion requests must contain a signature of the following message:

+	"Delete appointment <locator>"

-"Delete appointment \<locator\>", where \<locator\> MUST match `locator`.
+where `<locator>` MUST match `locator`.

-The signature must be performed following [Data serilization and signing](#data-serilization-and-signing).
+The signature must be performed following [Data serialisation and signing](#data-serialisation-and-signing).

 #### Rationale

 Freeing expired appointment from the tower (after a channel clousure or breach) should be beneficial for both parties.
-From the tower side, it allows to reduce the load and free space, for the user side, it recovers space that was used by useless appointments, so it can be used to back up new channel updates.
+From the tower side, it allows to reduce the load and free space, for the user side, it recovers space that was used by expired appointments, so it can be used to back up new channel updates.

-### The `appointment_deletion_accepted` message
+### The `deletion_accepted` message

 This message contains information about the acceptance of an appointment deletion by the Watchtower.

-1. type: ? (`appointment_deletion_accepted`)
+1. type: ? (`deletion_accepted`)
 2. data:
    * [`16*byte `:`locator`]
 3. tlvs: `wt_accountability_tlvs`